frbelli/ClaudeSkills/Sound Design/references/synths/Moog-Matriarch-Reference-Guide.md

 | **ENV GATE IN** | Gate | External trigger for either envelope |

 > [!TIP]
-> > Tip: Route the filter envelope to oscillator pitch for expressive attack bends.
+> Route the filter envelope to oscillator pitch for expressive attack bends.

 ---